- LEGISLATIVE FRAMEWORK

 5.2 Procedure for challenging and removing arbitrators

-5.3 Appointment of substitute arbitrators
+5.3 Appointment of substitute arbitrator

 5.4 Arbitration fees and expenses

-5.4.1 The arbitrators are entitled to remuneration for the services rendered, and to reimbursement of expenses incurred by them in relation to the resolution of the dispute.
-35 Ibid, art 1179(1).
-The amount of the arbitrators’ fees and the method of their payment is a matter to be agreed between the parties and the individual arbitrator.
+5.4.2 In an ad hoc arbitration, the amount of the arbitrators’ fees and the method of their payment is a matter to be agreed between the parties and the individual arbitrator.
 If no agreement is reached between the parties and the arbitrators, the court shall determine the arbitrators’ remuneration and the expenses to be reimbursed.
-36 Ibid, art 1179(2).
-The parties are jointly liable for the payment of the arbitrators’ remuneration and for reimbursement of their expenses.
+40 The parties are jointly liable for the payment of the arbitrators’ remuneration and for reimbursement of their expenses.

-5.4.2 In an institutional arbitration, the rules of the relevant arbitral institution will provide for the amount, method and terms of payment of arbitrators’ fees and expenses.
+5.4.3 In an institutional arbitration, the rules of the relevant arbitral institution will provide for the amount, method and terms of payment of arbitrators’ fees and expenses.
 If the institutional rules do not provide for these, the statutory rules provided by the CCP shall apply.

 5.5 Arbitrator immunity